Kat Robertson

 MSc Graduate

-I am a MSc Graduate in Psychology, and my main career goal is to become a permanent lecturer and researcher in Psychology.
+I am an MSc Graduate in Psychology, and my main career goal is to become a permanent lecturer and researcher in Psychology.

 My undergraduate education included a double major in Psychology and Political Science, and my primary research interest is in the intersection of these two fields.